xoseperez/the-things-stack-docker/README.md

 Certificates are recreated if TTS_DOMAIN or any TTS_SUBJECT_* variable below changes.
 Database is reset if TTS_DOMAIN, TTS_ADMIN_EMAIL, TTS_ADMIN_PASSWORD or TTS_CONSOLE_SECRET change.

-Alternatively you can run the `reset.sh` script fro within the container and restart it.
+Alternatively you can run the `reset_certificates` and `reset_database` scripts in the container and restart it.

 ```
+docker exec stack reset_certificates
-docker exec -it stack /home/thethings/reset.sh
+docker exec stack reset_database
+docker restart stack
 ```

 ### Configuring the IP and domain